 7 Can Be a Bad Luck Number, Too

-Yes, we know we literally just said that seven is considered a good luck number worldwide.
-However, when in Australia beware (and not just because lethal spiders are lurking around every corner); even if you think of the number seven, don’t say it out loud.
+We're aware that several paragraphs before we said seven is believed to bring good fortune.
+However, when in Australia, beware (and not just because venomous spiders are lurking from every corner); even if you think of the number seven, do not say it out loud!

-Apparently, it is bad luck to say "seven" out loud while playing craps in Australia and, if you were to actually do it, superstitious gamblers around you might have a word or two to throw at you.
-Something tells us those words wouldn't be so nice to hear, either.
+As it turns out, it is bad luck to say "seven" out loud while playing craps in Australia, and if you were actually to do it, superstitious gamblers around you might have a word or two to throw at you.
+Something tells us those words wouldn't be lovely to hear, so keep it in mind.

 Another Unlucky Number: Number Four

 The reason for this anti-four sentiment?
-Simple.
-In Japan four is considered to be a bad luck number as it sounds the same as the word "death".
-No wonder sometimes hospitals won't have rooms
+It's simple: in Japan, four is considered a bad luck number as it sounds the same as the word "death".
+No wonder hospitals often won't have room No. 4.

-What to Do When Your Right Hand Is Itchy
+What to Do When Your Right Palm Is Itchy

-The "itchy hand" belief holds true for various Slavic peoples with minor differences, so we’ll be talking Bulgaria and Serbia today.
-Basically, in Bulgaria if your right hand is itchy, it means you'll be giving your money away soon.
+The "itchy hand" belief holds true for various Slavic peoples with minor differences.
+In Bulgaria, for instance, if your right palm is itchy, it means you'll be giving your money away soon.

-So, gamblers beware: if you're about to gamble and your right hand starts itching, maybe stay away from a casino.
-You don't wanna be giving away your money easily, do you?
+So, gamblers, beware: reconsider visiting the casino if you're about to gamble and your right palm starts to itch.
+You don't want to be giving away your money easily, do you?